ghostonline/quaketrace/README.md

 Limitations
 -----------

+- Levels appear to be darker than they should be ingame, so post processing might be required
+- Sky rendering is a rough approximation of how Quake renders it and will sometimes generate a wrong-looking skybox
 - FOV is locked to 60
 - Light sizes (used for soft shadowing) are set to 16
-- Sky rendering is a rough approximation of how Quake renders it and will sometimes generate a wrong-looking skybox